 Summary of Complaint: THE 2015 KIA SPORTAGE WAS IN THE PARKING LOT AT THE MEDICAL CENTER WHERE MY WIFE HAD A DOCTOR APPOINTMENT.

-SHE WAS INSIDE APPROXIMATELY 10-15 MINUTES WHEN AN ANNOUNCEMENT WAS MADE ABOUT A RED KIA IN THE PARKING LOT.
-WHEN SHE LOOKED, IT WAS HER CAR & THE ENGINE COMPARTMENT WAS ENGULFED IN FLAMES.
-THE POLICE AND FIRE DEPARTMENT WERE ALREADY ON SCENE & THE FIRE WAS EXTINGUISHED.
+SHE-WAS-INSIDE-APPROXIMATELY-10-15-MINUTES-WHEN-AN ANNOUNCEMENT WAS MADE ABOUT A RED KIA IN THE PARKING LOT.
+WHEN SHE-LOOKED, IT WAS HER CAR & THE ENGINE COMPARTMENT WAS ENGULFED-IN-FLAMES.
+THE-POLICE-AND-FIRE-DEPARTMENT-WERE ALREADY ON SCENE & THE FIRE-WAS EXTINGUISHED.
 THE CAR WAS A TOTAL LOSS.

 - iv.
-Warranty claims, part sales, and customer complaints lodged with Defendants also alerted Defendants to the Electrical Fire Defect. - The Defendants knew or ought to have known about the Electrical Fire Defect because of the sheer number of reports they received regarding the HECU shorts and engine compartment fires.
+Warranty claims, part sales, and customer complaints lodged with Defendants also alerted Defendants to the Electrical Fire Defect. - 57.55.
+The Defendants knew or ought to have known about the Electrical Fire Defect because of the sheer number of reports they received regarding the HECU shorts and engine compartment fires.
 For instance, the Defendants' customer relations departments, which interact with Defendants' authorized service technicians to identify potentially widespread vehicle problems and assist in the diagnosis of vehicle issues, have received numerous reports of engine problems relating to the HECU shorts and engine compartment fires.
-Customer relations also collects and analyze field data including, but not limited to, repair requests made at dealerships and service centers, technical reports prepared by engineers that have reviewed vehicles for which warranty coverage is requested, parts sales reports, and warranty claims data. - 58.
+Customer relations also collects and analyze field data including, but not limited to, repair requests made at dealerships and service centers, technical reports prepared by engineers that have reviewed vehicles for which warranty coverage is requested, parts sales reports, and warranty claims data. - 58.56.
 The Defendants' warranty departments similarly review and analyze warranty data submitted by their dealerships and authorized technicians to identify defect trends in their vehicles.
-The Defendants dictate that when a repair is made under warranty (or warranty coverage is requested), service centers must provide them with detailed documentation of the problem and the fix that describes the complaint, cause, and correction, and must also save the broken part should the Defendants later decide to audit the dealership or otherwise verify the warranty repair.
-Service centers are meticulous about providing this detailed information about in-warranty repairs to the Defendants because the vehicle manufacturers will not pay the service centers for the repair if the complaint, cause, and correction are not sufficiently described. - 59.
-The Defendants also knew or ought to have known about the Electrical Fire Defect because of the high number of replacement parts likely ordered from Defendants.
-All authorized Hyundai and Kia service centers are required to order replacement parts, including HECU modules, directly from the Defendants.
-Other independent vehicle repair shops that service Affected Class Vehicles also order replacement parts directly from Defendants.
-The Defendants routinely monitor part sales reports, and they are responsible for shipping parts requested by dealerships and technicians.
-The Defendants have detailed, accurate, and real-time data regarding the number and frequency of replacement part orders.
-The increase in orders for HECU and ABS control module components used in the Affected Class Vehicles was known to the Defendants and should have alerted the vehicle manufacturers to the scope and severity of the Electrical Fire Defect.
+The Defendants dictate that when a repair is made under warranty (or warranty coverage is requested), service centers must provide them with detailed documentation of a Maria the problem and the fix that describes the complaint, cause, and correction, and must also save the broken part should the Defendants later decide to audit the dealership or otherwise verify the warranty repair.
+Service centers are meticulous about providing this detailed information about in-warranty repairs to the Defendants because the vehicle manufacturers will not pay the service centers for the repair if the complaint, cause, and correction are not sufficiently described.